LeastAuthority/WHIR/README.md

 This repository implements a Lean Blueprint to formally verify the cryptographic protocol **WHIR: Reed–Solomon Proximity Testing with Super-Fast Verification**.
 WHIR is a new IOP of proximity that offers small query complexity and exceptionally fast verification time.
 In practice, the WHIR verifier typically runs in a few hundred microseconds, whereas other verifiers in the literature require several milliseconds (if not much more).
 This represents a significant improvement in verifier time for hash-based SNARGs (and beyond).
 For more details, please refer to the [WHIR paper](https://eprint.iacr.org/2024/1586).

+If all GitHub Actions succeed, the generated blueprint can be found [here](https://leastauthority.github.io/WHIR/).

 This project utilizes the [Lean Blueprint](https://github.com/PatrickMassot/leanblueprint) tool to structure and organize proofs in Lean using LaTeX.

 ---